HemingwayLee/shell-cheatsheet/python/README.md

 deactivate
 ```

+* It is bad practice to put `virtualenv` into git because there are many paths pointing to the local environment

 # Wheel
 * It is a built-package format for python
 * It is a zip format archive with a specially formatted filename and the .whl extension